 First grade students are introduced to basic computer functions such as using a mouse, basic keyboarding, and printing.
 More advanced functions like correct typing hand positions and home row keys are taught to 2nd and 3rd graders.
 They also begin exploring basic internet skills and the use of graphics and programs such as Microsoft Word.
 Students start to integrate technology with their classroom activities and assignments.
 Upper elementary students begin using more complex saving, printing, and Word functions.
 Sixth graders master keyboarding and skills in Microsoft Word and Excel.
 Students also learn to make a PowerPoint presentation.

 The enjoyment of books through story telling and oral reading is taught early, beginning with our Pre-School students.
 Early childhood students learn the role of the library and how to properly care for books.
 Lower elementary students begin checking out books based on reading level and interest.
 They also learn the different class locations of the library, the parts of the book, and different types of literature.
 Upper elementary students learn to use the computerized card catalog and write a bibliography.
 They are introduced to materials used for reference work.
-Mrs. Jackie Whitcher also hosts the school’s Book Fair as a fundraiser for the Library and happens twice a year.
+The school’s Book Fair is a fundraiser for the Library and happens twice a year.